 SALES REP TYPES

 This is the classic sales rep style that has been around since the beginning of time.
 In the “old days” even consumer products were often sold this way (those of a certain age can remember the “door to door” Fuller Brush Salesmen).
-But this is the most expensive form of sales person, and depending upon the market, products and other factors, is not always the most efficient or even effective.
+But this is the most expensive form of sales person and depending upon the market, products and other factors, it is not always the most efficient or even most effective.
 There are still a lot of companies that sell almost exclusively through outside direct sales forces.
-But in many companies where they direct outside sales reps do exist, they are often used more sparingly, in combination with other types of reps and channels.
+But in many companies where direct outside sales reps do exist, they are often used more sparingly for specific situations such as the key end user accounts and OEMs, in combination with other types of reps and channels to cover the entire target market.

-This is a favorite form of rep for commodity products, companies that sell heavily through third party channels, and inexpensive, higher volume products.
+This is a favorite form of sales rep for commodity products, companies that sell heavily through third party channels and inexpensive, higher volume products.
+However, remember that every situation is different.
+A non-commodity enterprise SaaS product which has been optimized for ease-of-use may do very well paired with an inside sales force.
 Inside reps can also be used effectively in a “teamed” approach with outside reps, helping to optimize a territory.
 They may source or qualify leads for the outside reps, handle smaller accounts in the territory or generally act as a “junior sales rep” to the more senior outside reps.

-This is pretty self-explanatory, but not every tech company can afford a classical, full-time sales manager.
-Often you will see individual reps reporting to a manager of another function in startups, and occasionally you will see the concept of a “producing manager”, who has line sales responsibilities in addition to management.
-This personnel type is very important to setting the tone for your sales organization, and is applicable to managing all rep types within any organizational structure.
+This is pretty self-explanatory, but not every software or hardware company can afford a classical, full-time sales manager.
+Often you will see individual reps reporting to a manager of another function in startups, and occasionally you will see the concept of a “producing sales manager”, who has line sales responsibilities in addition to management.
+The sales manager personnel type is very important to setting the tone for your sales organization and is applicable to managing all rep types within any organizational structure.

-A specialist that you tend to see in larger sales organizations, or at least those that have a lot of complexity (a lot of return activity, inventory management, repairs, rep splits, etc.)
+A specialist that you tend to see in larger sales organizations, or at least those that have a lot of complexity (a lot of return activity, inventory management, repairs, rep splits, complex/custom contracts, etc.)

 SALE ORGANIZATION TYPES

-All of the organizational types listed below can be commonly found as the dominant sales organizational type in many companies, as well as in combination with each other in larger, more complex companies:
+All of the organizational types listed below can each be commonly found as the dominant sales organizational type in a variety of technology companies, as well as in combination with each other in larger, more complex companies:

-This is probably the most common organizational structure, which may include any of the sales reps types listed above, who are assigned to specific territories.
+This is probably the most common organizational structure, which may include any of the sales reps types listed above who are assigned to specific territories.
 In many cases I favor this arrangement, as it tends to be the most unambiguous to measure and manage.
 The downside is that certain regions can prove to be much more naturally fertile than others, which can make the management process more difficult to perform fairly among the reps.
+If you give a more fertile territory to one rep over another, he/she is going to make more money and be happier that their counterparts in less fruitful regions.
 You also may lose the advantages that certain reps may have in terms of contacts or vertical market knowledge which lies outside of their geographic region.

 This is the second most common sale organizational type which of course tends to be found in companies that make strong use of third-party sales channels.
 There may be a direct sales force, a VAR or retail sales force, an OEM sales force, and so on.
 Sometime there is an “intermixing of these organizations, for example, an “overlay” VAR channel rep as part of a direct sales force.